Current research themes

 Refer to an article in the issue: Method of the year: spatially resolved transcriptomics

 Functional medical imaging techniques, such as positron emission tomography (PET), can measure and visualize functions in living bodies.
-Based on the knowledge uncovered by our reverse tissue engineering approach, we convert existing functional medical imaging methods to novel multi-functional ones.
-We are developing precision diagnosis tools for diseases including cancers and Alzheimer’s disease.
+Leveraging insights gained from our unique reverse tissue engineering approach, we transform existing functional medical imaging methods into novel and multi-functional radiomics technologies.
+Our goal is to create precision diagnostic tools for various diseases, including cancer and Alzheimer’s disease.